WallieEverest/tt04/README.md

 # Overview

-This project is an audio device that replicates the square-wave sound generators of vintage video games.
+This project replicates the Audio Processing Unit of vintage video games.

 ## TinyTapeout 4 Configuration